 DUI Defense

-DUI Attorney in Sarasota
+Sarasota DUI Attorney

 If you have been subjected to a DUI arrest, a conviction can lead to serious penalties, such as driver’s license suspension, fines, and possibly jail time.
 The stakes change substantially when a DUI charge goes from a misdemeanor to a felony.
-You want an experienced criminal defense attorney who knows the law and the process, who can anticipate the strategies and tactics police and prosecutors will use to get a conviction and protect your rights and freedom throughout the legal process.
+You want an experienced DUI defense attorney who knows the law and the process, who can anticipate the strategies and tactics police and prosecutors will use to get a conviction and protect your rights and freedom throughout the legal proceedings.

 At the Law Offices of Eric Reisinger, we have the experience you need.
 Before setting up our practice, Eric Reisinger worked as a prosecutor at the State Attorney’s Office.
-With more than two decades of experience, our Sarasota DUI lawyer has an in-depth knowledge and understanding of how the state prepares and presents misdemeanor and felony DUI cases.
+With more than two decades of experience, our Sarasota DUI defense lawyer has an in-depth knowledge and understanding of how the state prepares and presents misdemeanor and felony DUI cases.
 We can quickly and accurately review the evidence against you and provide a realistic assessment of your likelihood of success in defending the charge.

 A person can get arrested for a DUI by driving with a blood alcohol content (BAC) of at least .08 percent or under the influence of drugs.
 A first DUI conviction is punishable by a maximum jail sentence of six months, fines of up to $1,000, and driver’s license suspension for up to one year.